ashpursglove/ashs-modbus-tool/README.md

-# **Ash’s Modbus RTU Tester**
+# Ash’s Modbus RTU Tester
-### *For when you need to speak fluent Modbus RTU and want to look cool AF while doing it.*
+### For when you need to interrogate Modbus devices and refuse to do it like a caveman.

 ---

 <img width="831" height="798" alt="image" src="https://github.com/user-attachments/assets/370774bb-e466-443e-abaa-e5812d00064c" />

 ---

 ## What Is This?

-**Ash’s Modbus RTU Tester** is a (thankfully) dark-themed, feature-packed, ""highly-engineered"" desktop tool that lets you:
+**Ash’s Modbus RTU Tester** is a dark-themed, aggressively practical desktop application for talking to Modbus RTU devices without losing your sanity, your eyesight, or your temper.

-- Scan serial ports for RS-485 tools
-- Connect to any Modbus RTU device via RS-485
-- Read Holding Registers, Input Registers, Coils, and Discrete Inputs
-- Write to coils or holding registers (responsibly… preferably not while the machine is in production...come on boys....)
-- View raw and scaled values, including signed/unsigned handling
-- Log every operation in plain English so even non-Modbus people can follow along
-- Do all this *without* ever touching a command line

-Whether you’re debugging an ESP32, reading sensors, configuring industrial controllers, or desperately trying to understand why the register map says one thing and the device does another — this tool has you covered.
+It exists because:
+- Register maps lie
+- Serial terminals are hostile environments
+- Clicking “read” 300 times should not be a personality trait
+- And life is too short to decode Modbus exceptions by vibes alone

+This is a **local-only**, **no-cloud**, **no-login**, **no-subscription**, **no-bullshit** tool.
+Your data stays on your machine.
+Your devices stay confused, but less so.

 ---

+## What It Does (In Plain English)

+You can use this tool to:

+- Scan your system for serial ports like a civilized human
+- Connect to Modbus RTU devices over RS-485
+- Read:
+  - Holding Registers
+  - Input Registers
+  - Coils
+  - Discrete Inputs
+- Write:
+  - Holding Registers
+  - Coils
+- Apply scaling, signed/unsigned handling, and decimal sanity
+- Watch values update live without hammering buttons
+- See raw Modbus RTU frames because sometimes you need receipts
+- Decode Modbus exception responses into actual words
+- Scan an entire RS-485 bus and find out what’s *actually alive*

+All without touching a terminal.
+All without memorizing function codes like it’s 1997.

+---

-## Features
+## Features (a.k.a.
+Why This Exists)

-### **Serial Port Scanning (Auto + Manual Refresh)**
+### Serial Port Scanning
 Plug in your USB–RS485 adapter.
 Click **Refresh**.
-Boom — ports appear.
-Magic.
-(The good kind, not the black-magic-Modbus kind.)

-### **All Major Modbus Data Types**
-Read:
-- **Holding Registers (FC3)**
-- **Input Registers (FC4)**
-- **Coils (FC1)**
-- **Discrete Inputs (FC2)**

-Write:
-- **Holding Register (FC16)**
-- **Single Coil (FC5)**

-If a register type can't be written (e.g., Input Registers), the GUI will politely tell you to stop trying to break the universe.

-### **Scaling, Signed/Unsigned, Decimals**
-Automatically scale register values:
-- Want `1234` to become `12.34`? → Set decimals to `2`.
-- Want to treat a 16-bit register as a signed int? → Tick **Signed**.
-- Want to cause Modbus chaos? → Don’t use scaling and pretend it’s the device’s fault.

-### **Live Data Table**
-Every read populates a three-column table:
-- **Address**
-- **Raw Value**
-- **Scaled Value**

-Columns auto-resize, text is centre-aligned, and values are displayed cleanly.

-### **Operation Log**
-A timestamped log explains:
-- What function code was used
-- What registers were touched
-- What values were read/written
-- Successes
+Ports appear.

+If nothing shows up:
+- Check drivers
+- Check cables
+- Check whether the adapter is actually plugged in
+- Check your life choices, briefly

+---

+### Supports All The Important Modbus Stuff
+Read functions:
+- FC3 Holding Registers
+- FC4 Input Registers
+- FC1 Coils
+- FC2 Discrete Inputs

+Write functions:
+- FC16 Write Holding Registers
+- FC5 Write Single Coil

+If you try to write to something that cannot be written, the UI will gently stop you instead of letting you set fire to reality.

+---

+### Scaling, Signedness & Decimals
+Because raw register values are lies wrapped in integers.

+- Convert 1234 into 12.34 by setting decimals
+- Treat registers as signed when the device designer had feelings
+- Or ignore scaling entirely and blame the device manufacturer

+All options are explicit.
+Nothing is hidden.
+Nothing is guessed.

+---

+### Live Data Table
+Every read populates a clean table showing:
+- Address
+- Raw Value
+- Scaled Value

+Columns auto-size.
+Text is readable.
+No Excel rituals required.

+---

+### Live Polling Mode
+For when clicking “Read” repeatedly starts to feel like a cry for help.

+- Enable polling
+- Set an interval
+- Watch values update continuously

+Perfect for:
+- Sensors that drift
+- Counters that increment
+- Diagnosing flaky wiring
+- Pretending you’re running a SCADA system while actually reading register 0

+---

+### Raw RTU Frame Inspector
+When vibes are not enough.

+Every transaction logs:
+- Raw TX bytes
+- Raw RX bytes

+You can:
+- Verify CRCs
+- Inspect payloads
+- Prove the gateway is lying
+- Or confirm that yes, the device really did send that nonsense

+Nothing hidden.
+Nothing abstracted away.

+---

+### Modbus Exception Decoder
+When the device responds with a firm, confident “No.”

+Instead of dumping a cryptic error code, the log explains it in human language:

+- Illegal Function: “I don’t support that”
+- Illegal Data Address: “That register does not exist”
+- Illegal Data Value: “That value is cursed”
+- Device Failure: “Something inside me is screaming”

+You get clarity.
+The device gets judged.

+---

+### Operation Log
+A brutally honest, timestamped log that records:
+- Function codes used
+- Addresses accessed
+- Values read or written
 - Errors
+- Exceptions
+- Raw frames
-- Your life decisions
+- Your slow descent into Modbus expertise

-All in easy human language, not the cryptic nonsense Modbus usually gives you.

-### **Dark Navy Theme**
-High-contrast, professional, and easy on the eyes during late-night debugging sessions.
-Looks good enough that people might think you know what you’re doing.
+Readable by humans.
+Not written by demons.

 ---

+### Device Scanner Tab
+For inherited installs where:
+- Nobody documented slave IDs
+- Half the bus is dead
+- The rest was wired by someone who vanished in 2013

+Scan a range of slave IDs and instantly see which devices actually respond.

+It answers the most important Modbus question:
+“Who the hell is even here?”

+---

+### Dark Navy Theme
+- High contrast
+- Easy on the eyes
+- Late-night-debugging approved

+Looks professional enough that people might stop hovering behind you asking questions.

+---

 ## Requirements

-- **Python 3.8+**
-- **PyQt5**
-- **pyserial**
-- **minimalmodbus**
-- An RS-485 adapter
-  *(Please don’t try talking Modbus through HDMI.
-Someone has done this before.)*

-## Install required packages:

-pip install PyQt5 pyserial minimalmodbus

-### Installation
-Clone or download this repository

-Install the dependencies above

-Plug in your USB–RS485 adapter

-### Run the tester:

-python modtest.py
-#### Welcome to the world of clean Modbus debugging.

-## Usage
-**1. Select COM Port**
-Use the dropdown or hit Refresh.
-If nothing appears, check your cables, your drivers, and your life choices.

-**2. Choose Serial Settings**
-Baud rate, parity, data bits, stop bits — all the classics.
-Defaults match most industrial devices.

-**3. Pick Register Type**
-Choose from:
-Holding Registers
-Input Registers
-Coils
-Discrete Inputs

-**UI adapts automatically (e.g., scaling disabled for bit types).**

-**4. Set Start Address & Count**
-Tell the tester how many values you want.
-(Up to 125 registers — because Modbus has rules and we follow them.)

-**5. Click “Fetch Data”**
-Watch the table fill and the log scroll.
-Feel powerful.

-**6. Write Values**
-Pick an address
-Enter a value
-Click Write Value
-**Be responsible**.......
-Like seriously....

-### Double-check before writing to coils connected to anything that's in prod, near people or can cause any mischief...

-Seriously

-I see you

-## Tips, Tricks & Real-World Wisdom
-- If a read fails, 90% of the time it's the baud rate.

-- If a write fails, 90% of the time it's the slave ID.

-- If nothing works, 90% of the time your RS-485 A/B wires are backwards.

-- If things work intermittently, your ground reference is probably laughing at you.

-- If everything works perfectly, celebrate — you are now a Modbus professional.
-(Or extremely lucky....... or a witch)

-# Roadmap
-### (a.k.a.
-Features That Might Exist If Future-Me Is Feeling Energetic..... or you bug me enough)

-- Batch reads/writes

-- Live graphing of register values

-- Saving/loading device profiles

-- CRC visualiser

-- Hex inspector

-- Automatic detection of slave address

-- **“Chaos Mode™” — writes random values to everything (for when you want to leave your impression on site)**
+- Python 3.8+
+- PyQt5
+- pyserial
+- minimalmodbus
+- A USB–RS485 adapter

+Do not attempt Modbus over HDMI.
+Do not attempt Modbus over vibes.

+---

+## Installation

+- Clone or download the repository
+- Install dependencies
+- Plug in your RS-485 adapter
+- Run the application

+That’s it.
+No installers arguing with you.
+No license agreements written by lawyers.

+---

+## Usage (The Short Version)

+- Select a COM port
+- Set serial parameters
+- Choose register type
+- Enter start address and count
+- Read once or enable live polling
+- Write values carefully and with intent

+Double-check before writing to anything connected to:
+- Motors
+- Valves
+- Humans
+- Expensive machinery
+- Anything that could ruin your week

+I am serious.

+---

+## Tips From The Field

+- If reads fail, it’s probably the baud rate
+- If writes fail, it’s probably the slave ID
+- If nothing works, swap A/B lines
+- If it works sometimes, your ground reference is mocking you
+- If everything works perfectly, do not celebrate too loudly

+Something will notice.

+---

+## Roadmap
+### a.k.a.
+Features That May Exist If I Am Fueled By Coffee And Spite

+- Batch reads and writes
+- Live graphing
+- Device profiles
+- CRC visualisation
+- Packet filters
+- Auto slave detection
+- Better device fingerprinting
+- Double-click devices from Scanner to auto-configure the Tester

+- **Chaos Mode™**
+  Writes random values to everything
+  For when you want to leave a permanent emotional imprint on a site

+(Chaos Mode is a joke.
+Probably.)

+---

+If this tool saves you time, confusion, or at least one angry sigh, it has done its job.